rebelwarrior/numenera/archetypes.md

 ## My Take on Archetypes
 {:.subtitle.is-3}

-I like to sum this up into 4 battle archetypes:
+Based rather heavily on Keith Ammann work I like to sum this up into 4 battle archetypes:

 1. Front-line : Tank, Warrior
 2. Second-line : Armored Supporter, Skirmisher